mountainprotocol/tokens/README.md

+Private repo was created using the following guide: https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/

+To keep a branch private follow these steps:

+Create the branch
+1. git checkout -b <branch-name>

+Push branch to remote private (we don't push to the public repo)
+2. git push -u private

+Once the branch is ready, publish it to the public repo
+3. git push origin

+Create pull request

 # Mountain Protocol USD

 This smart contract implements a custom rebasing ERC-20 token with additional features like pausing, block/unblock, access control, and upgradability.
 The contract aims to reflect the T-Bills APY into the token value through a reward multiplier mechanism.
 Users receive a proportional number of shares when they deposit tokens, and the number of tokens they can withdraw is calculated based on the current reward multiplier.
 The addRewardMultiplier function is called once a day to adjust the reward multiplier, ensuring accurate reflection of the yield from 3 months maturity T-Bills.